 Note – This post may contain affiliate links.
 If you use a link to make a purchase, I earn a small commission. 🙂 All opinions are my own!
 For more information, see the disclosure page.

 Ugh.
 What a year.
 Just thinking about it gives me the heebie jeebies.
 I might even just borrow one from the Queen and call it our annus horribilis.
 Seriously though, it was bad.
 It felt like we were cursed.
-I’m not going to sit here and type out every single little thing that went wrong (that would take the rest of 2017), I just want to break down what it is that we actually went through.
+I’m not going to sit here and type out every single little thing that went wrong (that would take the rest of 2017).
+Just a little back story about I got from there to here.

-There were two major things: financial problems and health problems.
+There were two major things that year: financial problems and health problems.

 I’m going to do an actual post about my health struggles at some point in the near future.
-Because as bad as that was, I honestly didn’t care about it as much as I did my family and our future.
+Because as bad as that was, I honestly didn’t care about it as much as I cared about my family and our future.
 It’s difficult for me to try and explain just how hard it really was (without sounding whiny).
 We thought we were going to lose everything.
 I remember looking at other people and thinking, “How are they all just going around living their lives all non cursed like that?
 How in the world do they do it?
 What am I doing wrong?”
 Yep, I was comparing.
 Which only added to my gloom.
-Big no no.
+Note to self – don’t do that!

 Unfortunately, we’d had financial problems before.
 I guess we just sort of accepted it as a natural ebb and flow of life, especially when the family’s main income relies on the oil and gas industry.
 But God had always brought us through it eventually, so when things started to look bad at the beginning of 2016, we didn’t panic at first.
 We trusted God to bring us through again.